 Start the creation process like you do for all Marketplace offers: search for Skytap on Azure in the Marketplace, and then click the Get it now button.
 You’ll need to grant Microsoft permission to share your basic contact information with Skytap; once you do that, you’re on your way.
 You’ll end up in the Azure portal at the Skytap on Azure offer page.

-Today we only offer the Pay as You Go Standard plan.
+Skytap on Azure is offered as a Pay as You Go service that is billed hourly based on consumption.
 You can see the pricing of this plan by switching to the Plans + Pricing tab.
 Once you’re ready, you can click Set up + Subscribe to move to the Subscription page.
+Once you have a Skytap on Azure subscription, you can find discounted pricing options available through Reserve Capacity purchase within the Skytap portal.

 You will need to provide a name for your Skytap on Azure subscription, this will be used within the Azure portal to reference this instance of Skytap on Azure and will be the basis of your account name within the Skytap application.
 We suggest you incorporate your company name as part of the name you choose.
 You can also select which Azure subscription you associate with your Skytap on Azure subscription.
 You can also read the licensing agreement on this page.
 Skytap on Azure uses the Microsoft Standard Contract, which you may have seen and agreed to with other Marketplace offers you’ve purchased.
 When you click Subscribe, Azure will create a SaaS subscription to Skytap on Azure within the Azure portal.
 This is not the actual Skytap account—that comes next—this is just the Azure reference to that service.